seyoungnam/Udacity-Data-Structures-Algorithms/Project2/explanation_6.md

 ## Problem 6 : Union and Intersection

-### Reasoning for choosing data sturctures and/or algorithms
+### Reasoning for choosing data structures and/or algorithms

 For getting union and intersection of multiple sets, using bitwise operators would be the most efficient solution.
-After getting a set for union and inersection, I add each element in the set to a new linked list.
+After getting a set for union and intersection, I add each element in the set to a new linked list.

 ### Time Complexity